 This study of the Earth's climate system will emphasize the physical and biological processes that determine climate: e.g. radiative transfer, atmospheric and oceanic energy transfer, energy balance, the hydrologic cycle, and related geological, biological, and anthropogenic influences; and will consider their interactive effects on climate change.
-This course does not include a laboratory.
-(Spring, odd years)
+(Spring, even years)